 The Solution: Start with a realistic overall budget (which will involve planning meetings with your fiancé).
 Then list, in order of “gotta have it,” your wedding details, says Debi Lilly, owner of A Perfect Event, in Chicago.
 “That way you can put your dollars on the higher priorities, and spend less on what isn’t so important.”
 One example: A foodie couple might prefer to host a fabulous dinner for 50 that includes wonderful wine, whereas a couple who loves a party might invite 100 or more for a simple buffet, and splurge on a hot band.

-Don’t skip reading anything, and if you have questions, ask immediately, especially about payment terms, says Jennifer Blanco, wedding sales manager at Danford’s Hotel & Marina in Port Jefferson, New York.
+Don’t skip reading anything, and if you have questions — no matter how seemingly insignificant—ask immediately.
+This is extra critical when it comes to clarifying payment terms.
 You want to know exactly when payments or balances are due; if there are any minimum charges, corkage fees for wine, cake-cutting fees — or any other possibly pricey unknowns.
 If your wedding is a year or more away, be sure to block in guaranteed prices on catering and liquor.

-Repress the urge to impress other people, says Lilly.
+The Solution: Repress the urge to impress other people, says Lilly.
 Imagine that you’re in a safe little bubble, where you’re unaffected by others’ choices.
 You’ll be more likely to stick to your budget.